giancarlovisconti/giancarlovisconti.github.io/research.md

 "Voting for the Lesser Evil: Evidence from a Conjoint Experiment in Romania" (with Isabela Mares), *under review*.

-"Policy "Preferences after Crime Victimization: Panel and Survey Evidence from Latin America," *under review*.
+"Policy Preferences after Crime Victimization: Panel and Survey Evidence from Latin America," *under review*.

 "After the Flood: Natural Disasters and Political Preferences in Chile."